turingschool/backend-curriculum-site/module1/projects/sorting_cards.md

 => "Correct!"
 ```

-We also want to make sure that incorrect guesses are also handled properly.
+We also want to make sure that incorrect guesses are handled properly.

 ```ruby
 card = Card.new("Queen", "Clubs")